Mental Training for Physical Performance: The Edge Most Athletes Ignore

-You've optimized your nutrition.
-You've dialed in your programming.
-You've invested in gear that performs.
-But there's one variable most athletes leave completely untrained — and it's the one that determines everything on the hardest days.
+You've dialed in your nutrition.
+You've built your training block.
+You've invested in kit that performs when the miles get honest.
+But there's one variable most runners leave completely untrained — and it's the one that determines everything when the race gets hard.

 Your mind.